 I developed a daily practice of writing all of my blessings in a gratitude journal.
 I volunteered to facilitate workshops at local colleges, urban high schools, and support groups that desperately wanted someone to remind them they still had dreams.

 I slowly rediscovered what made my heart sing one step, one prayer, one goal, one habit, one picture, one word, one journal entry, one conversation, one article, one speech, one risk at a time.

 Throughout the months that followed, my vision board evolved.
 My dreams hadn’t gone anywhere.
 Years ago, I was too frightened to nurture my own aspirations because I didn’t trust any of them could come true.
 So, my dreams took a nap until I woke up.

 Challenges in life can either block us from moving forward – or, if we’re paying attention – guide us towards our purpose.
 In my work as a youth and family mental health consultant and trainer, I help teens and adults talk about tough topics such as mental illness, substance abuse, and suicide prevention.
 I could not help others find their own voice until I found my own.

 “Our deepest fear is not that we are inadequate,” insists Marianne Williamson, author of A Return to Love.
 “Our deepest fear is that we are powerful beyond measure.”

-I tore out the page with her words and attached them to my vision board.
+I wrote her words on parchment paper and attached them to my vision board.
 Next to the tiger.